MarcoNL1/openapi2frank-backstage/plugins/openapi-adapt/README.md

-# openapi-adapt
+# OpenAPI2Frank

-Welcome to the openapi-adapt plugin!
+Welcome to the OpenAPI2Frank plugin!

 _This plugin was created through the Backstage CLI_